 Those nearing retirement, or already in retirement, must continue to invest for the future.
 Sometimes, the fear of losing money forces investors to invest too conservatively and their assets can't outpace inflation, market changes, and fees.
 Some who haven't saved enough will tend to invest aggressively to try to make up for lost time.
 Both of these strategies have inherent risks and should be avoided.

 Many people are hesitant to assume any market risk, especially after seeing retirement accounts lose significant value in the 2001 and 2008 recession.
 However, it is important to remember that long-term returns are attributed to time in the market, not timing the market.

 For most retirees, a balanced approach to asset allocation is the best option.

-Sustainable Withdraw Rate
+Sustainable Withdrawal Rate

-Working with our clients on recreating their paychecks in retirement allows them to be determine what assets they have, how much they need on a monthly basis, and how they should be invested to last for their lifetime.
+Working with our clients on recreating their paychecks in retirement allows them to determine what assets they have, how much they need on a monthly basis, and how they should be invested to last for their lifetime.

-Even the healthiest retirement savings accounts can be reduced quickly if Retirees don't have a sustainable plan in place.
+Even the healthiest retirement savings accounts can be reduced quickly if retirees don't have a sustainable plan in place.